miklevin/MikeLev.in/_posts/2024-10-07-chatgpt-o1-code-review.md

 Many things are, but encountering all of it as hurdles to a first project on a new platform can be daunting.
 I had to back up, pivot and refactor more than once.
 But I did it and found a sweet spot.
 A very, very sweet spot.

+## Working at High Speed Requires Quick Understanding and Competency

 Now I'm not doing screenshots and videos here, though that would help a lot with what I'm talking about, but I'm going as fast and furious as I can.
 Working fast